 7. Paint frames, doors, and drawer fronts.(2-3 coats)

-Based on recommendations I found around the web, I used Benjamin Moore Advance paint (a latex paint).
+Based on recommendations I found around the web, I used Benjamin Moore Advance paint (a latex paint) in the satin sheen.
 I chose Cloud White, which is slightly warmer than pure white.

 I’d never used this paint before, but I really did like it.
 It’s pretty easy to get a smooth, brush/roller-mark free finish with it, and it dries to a nice, hard, slightly glossy finish that is not at all sticky.